Sports events hit by the coronavirus epidemic

 * The Irish Rugby Football Union has postponed the country’s Six Nations fixture against Italy due to the virus outbreak in northern Italy.
 The game was scheduled to take place in Dublin on March 7.

-The Coppa Italia final, due to be played May 13, was moved to May 20.
+* Ten Serie A matches have been postponed as well as two Coppa Italia semi-final ties (Juventus v AC Milan and Napoli v Inter Milan).

-The government extended a ban on supporters at matches in three regions but lifted it in the Piedmont region, home to title holders Juventus.
+* Tunisia has banned foreign football fans from attending CAF Champions League games involving local clubs.
+Tunis Esperance v Egypt’s Zamalek and Etoile du Sahel v Morocco’s Wydad Casablanca will be affected.

-* The Swiss soccer league (SFL) has been put on hold until at least March 23 after the clubs rejected the possibility of playing matches behind closed doors.
+* The Swiss soccer league has been put on hold until at least March 23 after the clubs rejected the possibility of playing matches without any spectators attending.

 * Asian Champions League matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG were postponed.